Jesus – Who Was this man?

 JESUS OWN TESTIMONY ABOUT HIS MIRACLES

-Jesus told others that they should believe His testimony regarding His identity as the Son of God, His origin as coming from God and His nature being one with the Father based on the miraculous works which He performed in the Father’s name.
+Jesus told others that they should believe his testimony regarding His identity as the Son of God, his origin as coming from God and His nature being one with the Father based on the miraculous works which he performed in the Father’s name.
 Here are some examples of Jesus statements to this effect.

 “But the witness which I have is greater than that of John; for the works which the Father has given Me to accomplish, the very works that I do, bear witness of Me, that the Father has sent Me.
 (John 5:36)